IntermittentCoding/Cooking_Recipes/README.md

 <strong>git checkout -b nameBranch</strong>

 * We work on our branch.
 After finishing work we let go with: <strong>
-git add -A  next:  git commit -m "Tresc commita" then: git push origin nameBranch</strong>
+git add -A  next:  git commit -m "Commit message" then: git push origin nameBranch</strong>

 * Next Go to the git site with our project: https://github.com/IntermittentCoding/Cooking_Recipes.git